pinkadotted/lazygit-test/README.md

 This is my first commit from lazygit.

+This is to test if normal git works on my machine.